 Beaminster Tunnel opened on 29th June 1832.
 It is reckoned to be the only pre-railway road tunnel in the country still in use.
 The tunnel was built to take the road under Horn Hill thus avoiding a 1 in 6 gradient which was particularly difficult for horse-drawn traffic.
+Teams of horses were required to pull the wagons and carts up and over the hill.

 The tunnel was opened with much ceremony with the day being regarded in Beaminster, according to the Dorset County Chronicle, as something of a holiday.
 Promoter of the project was local solicitor, Giles Russell who raised £13,000 by public subscription.